CHO North South Railroad Crossings

 Dual sidewalks connect 2nd Street SE to parallel neighborhood streets to the north and south.

-1st Street SE (looking north)
+1st Street SE (looking south)

 Ridge-McIntire (looking south)